A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: LLM applications by phase

 \subsubsection{Data Retrieval}

 Effective scenario generation requires the retrieval of relevant information from large-scale, heterogeneous datasets, which often include multimodal data in varying formats and structures.
-This inherent complexity presents challenges for unified processing and has traditionally been managed through rule-based methods, such as Structured Query Language (SQL) queries (cf.~\cite{babisch2023leveraging}), which demands significant manual effort.
+This inherent complexity presents challenges for unified processing and has traditionally been managed through rule-based methods, such as SQL queries (cf.~\cite{babisch2023leveraging}), which demands significant manual effort.
 Recent studies have instead employed LLMs to enable more intuitive and flexible data retrieval, thereby reducing the reliance on predefined rules and manual querying.

-\textbf{Video} retrieval efficiency has been demonstrated to improve through the application of LLMs.
-In the study by Knapp et al.~\cite{knapp2024data}, MLLMs are integrated with a vector database to enable natural language querying of driving logs.
+\textbf{Video} retrieval efficiency has been demonstrated to improve through the application of MLLMs.
+In the study by Knapp et al.~\cite{knapp2024data}, MLLMs are integrated with a vector database to enable NL querying of driving logs.
 Scenario descriptions were generated from sensor data and video content, allowing users to navigate large-scale datasets without relying on SQL-based queries.
+The authors report quantitative experiments and an engineer survey, demonstrating the method's practical utility.
+However, the approach remains constrained by models' limited context size and single-frame inputs, preventing full signal utilization and reducing awareness of temporal dynamics.

+\textbf{Image} retrieval efficiency has also been improved through the application of LVLMs.
+In~\cite{Sohn.2024}, three LVLMs are employed to perform image retrieval based on NL queries.
+Their performance is evaluated using precision-based metrics on BDD100K~\cite{yu2020bdd100k}.~The models achieve high precision and capture details such as color and position, but show weakness in temporal information like maneuvers and may hallucinate in motion-related scenarios.